awsdocs/amazon-lumberyard-user-guide/doc_source/dynamic-vegetation-intro.md

 # Dynamic Vegetation<a name="dynamic-vegetation-intro"></a>

 The dynamic vegetation system uses vegetation components to customize vegetation coverage for worlds of any size\.
-To use the dynamic vegetation system, enable the Vegetation gem\.\.
+To use the dynamic vegetation system, enable the Vegetation gem\.

 ![\[Example of vegetation landscape that you can achieve by using dynamic vegetation.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/dynamic-vegetation-intro.png)